 The POWER (Program of Wellness Education and Resources) is an excellent example of the lasting impact partnerships can have on our community.
-POWER is a children's advocacy partnership between the Junior League of Dayton and The Children's Medical Center of Dayton, sponsored by Anthem Blue Cross and Blue Shield.
+POWER is a children's advocacy partnership between the Junior League of Dayton and Dayton Children's Hospital, sponsored by Anthem Blue Cross and Blue Shield.
 POWER provides broad community outreach of health and wellness, safety, prevention and nutrition education to children and families throughout the Miami Valley.

 Through various outreach events and activities Junior League members collaborate with pediatric experts from Dayton Children’s to provide children and families important health and safety information.